microsoft/FluidFramework/docs/content/start/property-binder/property-binder-overview.md

 A single Property may lead to multiple runtime representations; for example, a Material may be mapped to a THREE.js material, but also to a widget for modifying the material properties.
-In the figure, there are two sets, one named ‘VIEW’ and the other ‘MODEL’.
+In the figure, there are two sets, one named ‘VIEW' and the other ‘MODEL'.
 These names (referred to as `BindingTypes`) are chosen by the application and/or the component defining the runtime models.

 The [Property DataBinder]({{< ref "docs/apis/property-binder" >}}) provides functionality for managing these